Computational-Biology-TUe/8BB020_Intro-machine-learning/README.md

 - **Practicals:** Actively participate in the group-based, hands-on projects.
 They help you consolidate selected methods in practice, and you should make use of TA support and Canvas Discussions to resolve questions.
 Some *exam-style* questions are included, but these are only examples and **do not represent the full scope** of the exam.
 The exam covers all lecture topics, while the practicals focus on a subset.
 - **Self-study:** A very important part of your preparation.
 Spend sufficient time reviewing the lecture material independently — both slides and textbook chapters — and make sure you can explain the concepts and methods in your own words.
 Self-study is where you move from familiarity to real understanding.

-### Course workload
-This is a 5 ECTS course, equivalent to 140 study hours.
-Spread over 9 weeks (with week 9 being the exam week), this averages to about 15.5 hours per week.
-- Contact hours: 2-hour lecture + 2-hour practical each week.
-- Independent study: ~11–12 hours per week are expected for reviewing lecture material and self-study.
-These are general guidelines; individual needs may vary.
-Concepts will become clearer through consistent self-study, and if you encounter difficulties you are encouraged to ask questions during lectures, practicals, or on Canvas.

 ## Use of ChatGPT, GitHub Copilot, and other AI tools

 The use of generative AI assistants such as **ChatGPT, GitHub Copilot, and other large language model (LLM)-based tools** is **allowed** in this course, provided that you follow the official [TU/e Working Agreement for AI Use in Education (Nov 2024, PDF)](https://assets.w3.tue.nl/w/fileadmin/Education_Guide/Content/Programs/Testing%20and%20assessment/AI%20Rules_TUe.pdf).